Are you stuck in a rut with your Twitter marketing? It may be time to take a step back and look at your use (or lack thereof) of hashtags.

 As you can see below, Mike Kawula, the CEO of Social Quant personally responds to these tweets, creating great engagement for the brand:

 Event hashtags are for, you guessed it, special events and typically short-lived.
-That said, event hashtags are one of the best ways to find great people to connect with on Twitter.
+That said, they are one of the best ways to find great people to connect with on Twitter.

 Find out what events your target audience is likely to attend and start monitoring the hashtag that goes with it.

-Social Media Marketing World, put on by Social Media Examiner, is the biggest, baddest social media conferences there is.
+Social Media Marketing World is the biggest, baddest social media conferences there is.
 Held in March, the #SMMW17 hashtag is still active as of this writing at the end of May!